xTrayambak/kaleidoscope/README.md

 # kaleidoscope
 Kaleidoscope is a library that provides fast SIMD accelerated routines for strings.
-It aims to implement some of `std/strutils`'s routines in a compatible manner, whilst being either faster than their implementation or equal in terms of performance in the worst case.
+It aims to implement some of `std/strutils`'s routines in a compatible manner, whilst being either faster than their implementation or equal in terms of performance in the worst case. \
 Kaleidoscope automatically detects what features your CPU has and uses the best algorithm available for it.
-If it cannot find one, it uses a slow*, scalar implementation.
+If it cannot find one, it uses a scalar implementation. \
 In order to always force the scalar implementation to be used, compile your program with `--define:kaleidoscopeNoSimd`.

 This library is written in pure Nim.